koskorya/Coyote-Vision/README.md

 # Coyote-Vision

 Coyote-Vision is designed to allow any user to train an image classfication model locally on their machine to detect your own face.
-Once the model is trained, it will use the built in camera on your machine (mac only) to make sure you are at your keyboard while the machine is unlocked.
-If the model doesn't detect your face for about 8 seconds, your machine will become locked automatically.
+Once the model is trained, it will use the built in camera on your machine to make sure you are at your keyboard while the machine is unlocked.
+If the model doesn't detect your face for about 8 seconds, your machine will become locked automatically (mac only).

 ### Prerequisites